intro-to-data-science-21-workshop/09-JuliaEllingwood-data.table_data_wrangling/README.md

 # Intro to Data Wrangling with data.table

 ## Your Instructors
-- Julia Ellingwood and Renato Franco
+Julia Ellingwood and Renato Franco

+## Materials
+RPub version of slidedeck here: http://rpubs.com/jellingwood-ftw/829410

 ## The Agenda
 - **Background on data.table** what it’s for, who’s behind it, and how does it fit into the tidyverse